leonfiasco/Album-review/README.md

 The premise of this app is that users can sign up and once signed in they view a list of albums that other users have uploaded.
 They can also add their own album when they press the add buttons tab on the navbar.
 This will take them to a screen where they enter a form of their preferred choice of album.

+NOTE!!!

+Password needs to be six characters long when registering.
+Im yet to create a flash message on the client to notify the user

 ### Future features

 •	I'm eventually going to add an upload link so the user can upload an image of their chosen album.